MAKE PAPER FIREWORKS!

 LET’S CELEBRATE!

-Yes, it’s nearly bonfire night in the UK, where this particular date is annually celebrated! and in this post, I will show you how to make very simple paper fireworks!
+Yes, it’s nearly bonfire night in the UK, where this date is celebrated annually!
+In this post, I will show you how to make paper fireworks!

 So what is bonfire night? let’s roll back time to at least 400 years ago around 1605.